m-emadeddin/chemotherapy-management-system/server-side/README.md

 1. Start the server: `npm start` or `node.index.js`

-##License
+## License

-The Oncology Management System Front-End is licensed under the MIT License.
-See the MIT License page for more information.
+The Oncology Management System Back-End is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more information.
 ---